apache/qpid-dispatch/tools/scraper/README.md

    * Aborted transfers
    * Flow with 'drain' set
  * Transfer messages are sorted by signature.
 Then a table is made showing where each message leaves or arrives over a connection.
+The signature is limited to the body of the message as shown in the Proton log text.
  * Settlement state for each unsettled transfer is identified, displayed, and shown with delta and elapsed time values.
 See example in the Advanced section.
  * Link name propagation for each named link is shown in a table.